puzzle/delivery-pipeline-concept/stages/03-automated-tests/README.md

 # automated tests

-The application is deployed to a test environment and thoroughly inspected using automated tesing.
+The application is deployed to a test environment and thoroughly inspected using automated testing.
 This is the first time the application will be deployed into an environment with connectivity to other components.

 ## Overview